 Power Chords and Drop A Tuning

-Now that you are tuned to drop A, many changes need to be learned.
+Now that you are tuned to drop A, many changes need to be considered.
 The first is the use of chords and how they are played.
 If you’re into metal, then learning to play power chords in drop A is crucial with electric guitars.

 If you have ever used drop D tuning, then you will be happy to learn that this is similar.
 Drop A uses the same barring method of 3 strings on one fret with a single finger.
 The chord patterns can be used here in similar ways.

-In the pictures below, you will see an example of 3 power chords:
+In the pictures below, you will see an example of 3 power chords: open A, C, and D. Look at how one finger is able to shape the chord.

-There are many more chords available like this, later on in the article, you will find a fretboard diagram with all the notes.
+There are many more chords available like this!
+Later on in the article, you will find a fretboard diagram with all the notes.
 This will help you determine the root notes that can be used to play more power chords.

 Scales In Drop A